-- 1. Those aspects of the aims and objectives relevant to the administration of the School are met - 2.
-The School provides an orderly environment in which staff members are able to meet their School responsibilities and pupils are able to pursue their learning goals - 3.
+- 1. Those aspects of the aims and objectives relevant to the implementation of the School are met - 2.
+The School provides a safe orderly environment in which staff members are able to meet their School responsibilities and pupils are able to pursue their learning goals - 3.
 Planning for the School is flexible and realistic - 4.
-Where appropriate and practicable, the School community is consulted about changes in administration, which have implications for pupil learning opportunities - 5.
-The School's administration is conducive to the pursuit of equity, excellence and the high morale of staff and pupils.
+Where appropriate and practicable, the School community is consulted about changes in implementation, which have implications for pupil learning opportunities - 5.
+The School's implementation is conducive to the pursuit of equity, excellence and the high morale of staff and pupils.

 - 1. The Board aims to ensure that it meets all legal and other requirements relevant to the School's administration - 2.
-The Headmaster aims to ensure that, as far as it is possible, all staff involved in the administration of the School have access to the information, technology, time and the training necessary for them to meet their requirements - 3.
-The Headmaster aims to ensure that routines are reviewed at appropriate times, to ensure efficient and effective administration - 4.
-The needs of the School's community as well as those of the staff and pupils should be considered by the Board and Headmaster whenever major administrative changes are planned.
+The Headmaster aims to ensure that, as far as it is possible, all staff involved in the implementation of the School Curriculum have access to the information, technology, time and the training necessary for them to meet their requirements - 3.
+The Headmaster aims to ensure that routines are reviewed at appropriate times, to ensure efficient and effective implementation of the curriculum - 4.
+The needs of the School's community as well as those of the staff and pupils should be considered by the Board and Headmaster whenever major implementation changes are planned.